ChomCHOB/chomchob-devops-testing/README.md

 # Operation

-If you implement the first complete, this is your operations part.
+If you implement the programming part complete, this is your operation part.
 Here is requirement we want.

   **Requirement**